crummy/crummy.github.io/_posts/2022-07-30-hand-rolled-api-generator.md

 on the backend
 2. Run `mvn package` to update our Typescript files
 3. In the frontend, write `new UsersService().changeUsername(1001, "foo")` - that's it!

+# Caveats

+There are a few lessons we've learned along the way that are worth noting, including:

+* Java's `Map` is a lot more flexible than Javascript objects.
+Particularly in Javascript objects can only have strings as keys, so don't return a `Map<MyRecord, String>`
+* Javascript has no method overloading so if you declare a `getUser()` and `getUser(int userId)` you'll run into issues.

 # Conclusions